ml-tooling/ml-hub/README.md

 ##### Kubernetes

 To make modifications to the config in the Kubernetes setup, checkout the documentation for [Zero to JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html?highlight=service_account#singleuser).
 Our hub is compatible with their approach and so you can pass a config.yaml to the helm command to set values for the Jupyterhub config.
 We modified a few default values compared to the original repository.
-[This file](https://github.com/ml-tooling/zero-to-mlhub-k8s/blob/master/jupyterhub/values.yaml) contains the default values for the helm deployment, which can be overriden by your own config.yaml.
+[This file](https://github.com/ml-tooling/zero-to-mlhub-k8s/blob/master/jupyterhub/values.yaml) contains the default values for the helm deployment.
 The passed config is used by [the Jupyterhub config](https://github.com/ml-tooling/zero-to-mlhub-k8s/blob/master/images/hub/jupyterhub_config.py), which we load subsequently to the Jupyterhub config you find in this repo.
 Hence, the "Zero to JupyterHub with Kubernetes" config overrides the above described default config as it is loaded after our default config file.
-In short what happens: This repo's hub config is loaded, then the "Zero to JupyterHub with Kubernetes" config, which values can be modified via a config.yaml.
+In short what happens: This repo's hub config is loaded, then the "Zero to JupyterHub with Kubernetes" config, where values can be modified via a config.yaml.

 ### Enable SSL/HTTPS